MiaKC/MiaKC/README.md

 **ABOUT ME**

-I am a programmer with about 4 years of experience in various languages.
+I am a programmer with 4 years of experience in various languages.
 I have entry-level skills in Python, C, and C++.

 I am currently focused on learning web development using Odin Project.